I and my husband explained the consequences to him. He believes it’s not harmful. As he is not accepting our opinion.

 This last point may be particularly useful as it will give him the space to get the same kind of positive feelings that he gets from smoking.
-The feeling that keeps him going back to the smoking.
+The feeling that keeps him going back to smoking.

-If he can find healthier and more halal way to evoke these feelings that he is presently getting from smoking then it will be easier for him to stop, again without being forced as well as being able to make the choice for himself which will make him feel more empowered and more likely to maintain the change.
+If he can find a healthier and more halal way to evoke these feelings that he is presently getting from smoking then it will be easier for him to stop, again without being forced as well as being able to make the choice for himself which will make him feel more empowered and more likely to maintain the change.

 May Allah guide your son and support you in being there to guide him on the straight path.